Mental Health Facilities Washington County, TN

 Frontier Health Watauga Behavioral Health Services

-Frontier Health Watauga Behavioral Health Services is a mental health treatment center in Washington County, TN, located at 109 West Watauga Avenue, 37604 zip code area.
-Frontier Health Watauga Behavioral Health Services provides outpatient treatment and telemedicine/telehealth.
-Frontier Health Watauga Behavioral Health Services offers individual psychotherapy, trauma therapy and group therapy to seniors 65 or older, young adults and adults.
-Frontier Health Watauga Behavioral Health Services also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Frontier Health Watauga Behavioral Health Services consist of family psychoeducation, chronic disease/illness management and suicide prevention services.
+Frontier Health Watauga Behavioral Health Services is a mental health treatment clinic in Washington County, Tennessee, located at 109 West Watauga Avenue, 37604 zip code.
+Frontier Health Watauga Behavioral Health Services provides telemedicine/telehealth and outpatient treatment.
+Frontier Health Watauga Behavioral Health Services provides psychotropic medication, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Frontier Health Watauga Behavioral Health Services also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services provided by Frontier Health Watauga Behavioral Health Services consist of intensive case management, education services and family psychoeducation.

 Gibson Place Independent Living Inc - 1.9 miles from Washington, TN

 Gibson Place Independent Living Inc is a mental health facility in Sullivan County, TN, located at 208-210 Quarry Road in the 37601 zip code.
 Gibson Place Independent Living Inc provides residential treatment.
-Gibson Place Independent Living Inc provides psychotropic medication to adults, seniors 65 or older and young adults.
-Gibson Place Independent Living Inc also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Gibson Place Independent Living Inc provides psychotropic medication to young adults, seniors 65 or older and adults.
+Gibson Place Independent Living Inc also supports people requiring dual diagnosis treatment and people with serious mental illness.
 Additional services offered by Gibson Place Independent Living Inc consist of housing services, case management and education services.

 Frequently Asked Questions About Mental Health Treatment in Washington County, TN